DariaNechaeva/educational_projects/Karpov_data_analyst_sim/README.md

 # Data_analyst_simulator
 This repository is dedicated to data analytical practical tasks performed in a simulated environment provided by Karpov Courses.
 The course provided simulated data for an app with feed and message section.
+Tasks description and conclusions can be found inside each file

 # Projects description